bayareala8s/Enterprise-Standard-Kafka-and-Spring-Boot/README.md

 After making these changes, run ./gradlew build to rebuild your project.

-# Enterprise-Standard-Kafka-and-Spring-Boot
-Complete code related to Kafka using Spring Boot.

 The `application.properties` file should be placed in the `src/main/resources` directory of your project.
 If the directory does not exist, you should create it.

 Here is the directory structure: